DIY Sewing Table

 What About Cabinetry?

 However, drawers are better, especially specialty drawers made for specific sewing items.
-Adding drawers especially made for filing patterns, keeping findings, and other necessities is all but essential for a good sewing table.
+Adding drawers especially made for filing patterns, keeping findings, and other necessities is essential for a good sewing table.
 Spool holders for thread can be even better, setting the table apart as a sewing table and making it easier to use.

 The Sewing Machine Itself